 Whereas the city may not be the prettiest, it still holds several monuments that have fundamental importance for the becoming and self-conception of Kosovo as a nation.
 Pristina also has a vibrant nightlife and is there a better way to immerse culturally than by sharing a couple of beers with locals?

-The Newborn Monument next to the youth stadium, symbol to Kosovo's statement of independance, quickly became one of Pristina's most visited sights.
+The Newborn Monument next to the youth stadium, symbol to Kosovo’s statement of independence, quickly became one of Pristina’s most visited sights.
 It’s nowadays considered one of the best places to visit in Kosovo.

-Its design changes every Independance Day (February 17th)
+Its design changes every Independence Day (February 17th)

-During our visit the "N" and "W" lay down as acronyms of No Walls.
-Today it is also the main ticket selling point for the basket ball games, probably the most popular sport in Kosovo.
+During my visit, the “N” and “W” lay down as acronyms of No Walls.
+Today, it is also the main ticket selling point for basketball games, probably the most popular sport in Kosovo.

 The National Library of Kosovo

-While I am still hesitating between the 2 positions, I can only recommend to have a look insight.
-It's probably when visiting the interior of the Library that you ll acknowledge that architect Andrija Mutnjakovic was a bit more of a genius as you might have initially thought.
+While I am still hesitating between the 2 positions, I can only recommend having a look insight.
+It’s probably when visiting the interior of the Library that you ll acknowledge that architect Andrija Mutnjakovic was a bit more of a genius as you might have initially thought.

 The National Library was inaugurated in 1982 and its space consists of 16.500 square meters with 99 domes of different sizes.
 It is entirely covered by a metal fishing net.